nopnop2002/esp-idf-GPS-Repeater/README.md

 |GND|--|GND|GND|GND||
 |TXD|--|GPIO16|GPIO1|GPIO0|

-You can GPIO to any pin using menuconfig.
+You can change GPIO to any pin using menuconfig.

 # Installation
 ```